RainBawZ/PSTrayUtil/README.md

 # PSTrayUtil
-PowerShell utility to minimize window to the system tray
+PowerShell utility to minimize windows to the system tray